microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-faq.md

 + The [requiredResourceAccess](/graph/api/resources/requiredresourceaccess) object of the [application](/graph/api/resources/application) API in Microsoft Graph
 + The [Update-MgApplication](/powershell/module/microsoft.graph.applications/update-mgapplication?view=graph-powershell-1.0) cmdlet in Microsoft Graph PowerShell

-For examples using the listed workarounds, see [Assign Azure Active Directory (Azure AD) Graph permissions to an app through Microsoft Graph](migrate-azure-ad-graph-permissions-howto.md)
+For examples using the listed workarounds, see [Assign Azure AD Graph permissions to an app through Microsoft Graph](migrate-azure-ad-graph-permissions-howto.md)

 ## See also